Avg: 3.7 from 863 votes

 P3: Sustained fingers (5.7) through a couple of small roofs to a ledge.
 (5.8)

-P4: Incipient cracks up to and over scary flake.
+P4: Incipient cracks head straight up, through where a large scary white flake used to be.
 Traverse up and right past two pins to huge "Crescent Ledge."
 (5.8)

 P5: Follow right-facing dihedral on left side of ledge up, increasing in difficulty (5.6), or traverse left to the 5.5 R flakes.
 (5.6)